Photo by Kristin Hardwick on stocksnap.io

 Paulo Coelho wrote “The Alchemist” as a reflection of his own spiritual experience, but, ironically, he also predicted his future success in this book.
+The Alchemist was written in 1988 and published the same year.
+The novel was originally in Portuguese, and in 1993 published in English.
+The Alchemist tells the story of a young shepherd who leaves home to find his destiny.
 The book is quite famous, and students are often assigned to write an essay or research paper on it.
 If you are one of such students, we recommend you to check out the following documented essay topics for “The Alchemist.”
 They will help you to choose the most suitable one and write an interesting paper.

 Discussion “The Alchemist” Essay Topics